karandave211/karandave211.github.io/_posts/2026-04-24-why-local-businesses-ignore-seo-ahmedabad.md2026-04-24-why-local-businesses-ignore-seo-ahmedabad.md

 ---
-title: "Why Local Businesses in Ahmedabad Still Ignore SEO (And How to Change That)"
+title: "Why Local Businesses Fail at SEO – And a 4‑Step Fix"
 date: 2026-04-24
+schema: Article
 categories:
   - SEO
   - Local Business
 tags:
   - Local SEO
   - Ahmedabad
-  - Small Business
-excerpt: "Insights from my internship: common reasons Ahmedabad businesses avoid SEO – and practical ways to shift their mindset."
+excerpt: "Why Ahmedabad businesses skip SEO (and how to persuade them).
+Practical tips from my internship experience →"
 ---

 During my SEO internship at Shaligram Infotech, I have spoken with dozens of local business owners in Ahmedabad – cafes, retailers, service providers, and small manufacturers.
 A recurring theme emerges: **many still do not invest in search engine optimisation.**